-If you have an opinion, feel free to share it with us using the “leave a reply” link at the bottom of this page.
+If you have an opinion, feel free to share it with us using the “post a comment or question” link at the bottom of this page.

 PS: Here at The Automation Blog we've yet to receive a copy of the update from the vendor to test, so we'll be unable to bring you any “hands-on” impressions about the new features unless that changes, or a reader who has the new software submits a guest post.